Updated June 27, 2023

 This is my document size.

 Now create a new layer by clicking on the ‘Create new layer’ button of the layers panel.

-Create a transparent layer by clicking on the transparency option of this dialog box.
+Create a transparent layer by clicking on the transparency option in this dialog box.

 Now let us have guides for pointing out the center of this document.
-So go to the Image menu of the menu bar, go to the Guides option, and click on the New Guide (by Percent) option of scroll down list.
+So go to the Image menu of the menu bar, go to the Guides option, and click on the New Guide (by Percent) option to scroll down the list.

-Now set the position value as 50% so that we get a guideline as the half of this document.
+Now set the position value as 50% to get a guideline as half of this document.
 This will be a horizontal guide because the horizontal option is selected in the Direction option of this dialog box.